-- (a) Ecological foundation
+- Ecological foundation

-- (b) Human environment/Development
+- Human environment/Development

-- (c) Environmental change/impact
+- Environmental change/impact

-- (d) Sustainable development
+- Sustainable development

-According to the curriculum, the approach allows for objectives within a theme to be INFUSED into existing school subject at the primary and secondary schools or to be taught exclusively as a module of knowledge in the tertiary institutions or out-of-school setting.
-Infusion of environmental education into the existing primary school subjects means that relevant topics and issues within each theme are structured into performance objectives, content, learner's activities, teaching materials and evaluation guidelines and is carefully infused into six primary school subjects for appropriate implementations.
+According to the curriculum, the approach allows for objectives within a theme to be incorporated into existing school subject at the primary and secondary schools or to be taught exclusively as a module of knowledge in the tertiary institutions or out-of-school setting.
+Incorporation of environmental education into the existing primary school subjects means that relevant topics and issues within each theme are structured into performance objectives, content, learner's activities, teaching materials and evaluation guidelines and is carefully incorporated into six primary school subjects for appropriate implementations.
 These are: